 Ultimate Three Cheese Gruyere Mac and Cheese is the best, sophisticated, and cheesiest homemade mac and cheese ever!
-Sharp white cheddar, coarsely grated Swiss-stye Gruyere and dry Jack combine for the ultimate macaroni and cheese.
+Sharp white cheddar, coarsely grated Swiss-style Gruyere, and dry Jack combine for the ultimate macaroni and cheese.

 So it’s freezing here in New Hampshire today.
 And I was absolutely not expecting the blanket of white that greeted me when I raised the shade this morning.
 There wasn’t a word of it on the weather forecast yesterday, and there weren’t closings or delays listed on our local news station.

 And kid after kid comes into the kitchen asking: “IS IT TIME FOR DINNER YET???”
 (What they always say when I make this mac and cheese.)

 Soon, soon.
 All good things take time.
 (And good things come to those who wait… patiently!)